tylerbutler/engineer/engineer/docs_source/themes/oleb.rst

     Both Disqus and Intense Debate require an account ID in order to associate comments properly with your site.
 Set this setting to the account ID for your respective comment account.

+``simple_search``
+    A boolean indicating whether simple search should be enabled for the site. *Defaults to true.*

+    Note that if you have customized your sidebar, you must include the ``_search.html`` snippet in your sidebar file or the search box will not be visible.
+See :ref:`oleb snippets` for more information.

+    .. versionadded:: 0.4.0

 ``typekit_id``
     The ID of the TypeKit kit that should be used.
 Ole B uses specific fonts that should be included in the kit.